 Like at school, children at daycare should be under the direct supervision of the professionals charging for their childcare services.
 When someone lets children play on their swing set, they should ensure it is safe before doing so.

-Both in the situations where adults didn’t monitor the children properly and where the business or property owner didn’t keep the equipment in good condition, families may have the grounds for a premises liability claim after a playground accident.
+Both in the situations where adults didn’t monitor the children properly and where the business or property owner didn’t keep the equipment in good condition, families may have grounds for a premises liability claim after a playground accident.

 In some cases, business or homeowner’s insurance may pay for the costs incurred.
 Other times, families may need to take their claim to civil court for full compensation.